 - Accountants who provide financial and tax advice

-- Insurance agents who offer advice on insurance coverages and policies to their clients
+- Insurance representative who offer advice on insurance coverages and policies to their clients

-- Real estate agents and brokers advise clients on real estate purchases and sales.
+- Real estate representative and brokers advise clients on real estate purchases and sales.

 - Investment advisors who give clients advice on stocks, mutual funds, and other investments.

 - Other job workers who provide professional services and advice related to their field of expertise.

 Confused about professional liability insurance in Texas, or need some help getting a quote?
 Call us or fill out a quote request form and get all the information you need fast and for free!